Microsoft Customer Agreement

 Plus, in my not-so-humble opinion, Azure Hybrid Benefit is the only practical benefit of Software Assurance (maintenance) for Windows Server.

 The number of physical servers was being reduced, freeing up Core Infrastructure Standard licenses.
 If Jennifer renewed Software Assurance on them, she could reuse these licenses in Azure to achieve considerable cost savings.
+Plus, she's already been doing that since 2022, reducing her Azure Windows Server licensing bills by up to 75%.

-However, CSP does not offer Software Assurance, so a renewal from EA to CSP is impossible.
+The problem with switching to CSP is that it does not offer Software Assurance, so a like-for-like renewal from EA to CSP is not possible.
 Is there an alternative option in CSP?
 Yes.
-CSP provides subscription licences for Windows Server.
+Windows Server Datacenter subscription licences are now available in CSP.
+You may take them to Azure.
+They are even named "Subscription licenses for Azure."
+They are also cheaper than Azure pay-as-you-go licensing.

 1. A realistic timeframe to migrate to Azure,